NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 In this introductory tutorial, we demonstrate how to read NEON AOP bidirectional hyperspectral reflectance (Level 3, tiled - <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">DP3.30006.002</a>) data in Python.
 For a more general introduction to Hyperspectral remote sensing data in Python, please refer to the related lesson: <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-refl-h5-py" target="_blank">NEON AOP Hyperspectral Data in HDF5 format with Python</a>, which works with the previous revision of the same reflectance data product.

 In Spring 2024, AOP started producing revised (**.002**) spectrometer data products, which incorporate Bidirectional Reflectance Distribution Function (BRDF) and topographic corrections.
 Airborne hyperspectral data acquired in 2022 and 2023 are being processed with these corrections, and downstream Level 2 and Level 3 derived spectrometer data products (eg. vegetation and water indices, fPAR, LAI, etc.) are now generated from this bidirectional (BRDF-corrected) reflectance data.
-The L1 directional reflectance data will still be availble under the original **.001** revision # (<a href="https://data.neonscience.org/data-products/DP1.30006.001" target="_blank">DP3.30006.001</a>).
+The L1 directional reflectance data will still be available under the original **.001** revision # (<a href="https://data.neonscience.org/data-products/DP1.30006.001" target="_blank">DP3.30006.001</a>).
 Eventually, all previous years of data (2013-2021) will also be re-processed to apply the BRDF and topographic corrections.
 Updates on this progress will be posted as Data Notifications on the NEON Data Portal.